How to Start a Legal Consultancy Business in Dubai (2026)

 4. Apply for Professional Approval

 If you set up on the Dubai mainland, you apply for approval from the Legal Affairs Department.
 Other emirates follow their respective Judicial Department procedures.
-You will need to provide your law degree certificates, evidence of your professional experience, and attested documents if you studied outside the UAE.
+You will need to provide your law degree certificates, proof of qualifications, and evidence of legal experience or extensive experience relevant to the legal field, along with attested documents if you studied outside the UAE.
+Registration allows consultants to provide legal consultation and drafting support, but not represent clients before mainland courts unless they are separately licensed as advocates.

 5. Secure Office Space